 Our list of the fastest cars on sale today focuses instead on acceleration – something more relevant and usable in a safe and controlled environment, such as a track.
 We've ranked the fastest cars in the world based on their ability to rocket from a standing start to 60mph.

 Acceleration can be experienced by everyone legally on the road.
 This is particularly the case with today’s fast cars with easy automatic gearboxes, all-wheel drive and the latest tyre technology.
-The cars in this list are so fast, though, we recommend taking them to a track – being reckless on the road or exceeding the speed limit can cause you to lose your licence if you’re lucky, and endanger lives if you aren’t.
+The cars in this list are so fast, though, we recommend taking them to a track – being reckless on the road or exceeding the speed limit can cause you to lose your licence and endanger the lives of other road users.

 While there are still plenty of expensive and bespoke models in this list, there are also a couple of surprises.
 With the electric car revolution (it’s relatively easy to make an EV go faster compared to a combustion engine car) searing acceleration has been democratised.
 The Tesla Model 3 Performance, for example, offers a 0-60mph time of under three seconds – that’s true supercar pace for a fraction of the cost.